 The school’s atmosphere is lively and purposeful.
 We have a reputation for being a school with traditional values and the highest academic standards, but we are also a school that embraces emerging technologies and prepares its students for the 21st Century.

 The size of the school allows us to provide not only a very wide range of courses, but also many different subject combinations.
-Typically students embark upon 4 AS courses in Year 12 or 6 subjects if they follow the IB.
+Typically students embark upon 4 A-Level courses in Year 12 or 6 subjects if they follow the IB.

 In addition to timetabled activities, there is a wealth of extra-curricular opportunities on offer.
 As well as numerous successful sports teams, students can also participate in the Duke of Edinburgh Award Scheme, Ten Tors, Musicals and Drama performances and partake in trips and visits (many of them abroad).